 Another one of the biggest bourbon myths is that the spirit continues to age in the bottle.
 It doesn’t.
 All of the maturation and flavor development happens inside the barrel, where the whiskey interacts with the wood.
 Once it’s bottled, the profile is set.
 So, you can feel confident opening that special bottle whenever the moment feels right.

-Explore the Most Common Bourbon Finishes
+A Guide to the Most Common Types of Bourbon Finishes

 Once you start looking for finished bourbons, you’ll notice a few types of casks pop up again and again.
 Each one brings its own unique history and flavor profile to the spirit, acting like a finishing school for the bourbon.
 Think of it as adding a final, artful layer of flavor that complements the bourbon’s existing character.
 Let’s break down some of the most popular choices you’ll see on the shelf and what you can expect from them.